 How to Become a Tattoo Artist: Career Guide

-Learn how to become a tattoo artist.
-Research training, experience and licensure information for starting a career in tattooing.
+Learn the sequential steps to becoming a tattoo artist.
+Research training options, necessary experience and licensure information for starting a career in tattooing.

 |Degree Level||High school diploma or proof of GED completion is usually required|